: Policies for Detecting Threats

 Learn about the policies in Behavior Threats for identifying potential threats.

-Policies instruct Behavior Threats to detect anomalies in specific types of user activities.
+Dynamic policies instruct Behavior Threats to detect anomalies in specific types of user activities by using historical data and machine learning.
 Behavior Threats separates these policies into the following behavioral situations:

 • Spike in Activity: Compared to historical data, a marked increase in a particular activity within a single hour.